Skip to main content

 });

-The product_ids field links meters to the plan.
-Despite the name (a legacy holdover), these are meter IDs.
+The meter_ids field links meters to the plan.
 You can link multiple meters to a single plan.

 Plan options